roberttwomey/visual-imagination/README.md

 - Use the token provided in the terminal output to access Jupyter

 The Docker container includes:
+- NVIDIA L4T PyTorch base image (ARM64 optimized)
 - Python 3.8
-- TensorFlow GPU 2.3
+- TensorFlow 2.13.0 (ARM64 compatible)
-- PyTorch with CUDA support
+- PyTorch with CUDA support (pre-installed)
 - CLIP from OpenAI
 - All required dependencies for CLIP+BigGAN